ComparativeGenomicsToolkit/cactus/doc/mc-paper/hprc/README.md

 The graphs were constructed as described [here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/087fcb1d7a5e4f97a14b01c5199068fa3f2a4eef/doc/pangenome.md#hprc-version-10-graphs).
 They are available to download [here](https://github.com/human-pangenomics/hpp_pangenome_resources/blob/70770e2b843a9ddd499b4d9b5ab8ff9d43770d7e/README.md).

 The versions of the graph used to create Supplementary Figure 3 in order to show sequence removed when not using dna-brnn were created with the commands listed [here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/91bdd83728c8cdef8c34243f0a52b28d85711bcf/doc/pangenome.md#hprc-graph).
+They are available [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=publications/mc_2022/hprc-human/2022_01_01/).
+The log files used for Supplementary Figure 5 (ambiguous contig lengths) for these graphs are in the same location.

 The non-reference sequence was computed using [count-vg-hap-cov](https://github.com/ComparativeGenomicsToolkit/hal2vg/blob/f3d9a1838d1fb5582b6e1cd509792daee51fd2a9/count-vg-hap-cov.cpp) on the [GRCh38](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=pangenomes/scratch/2021_08_11_minigraph_cactus/GRCh38-chrom-graphs/) and [CHM13](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=pangenomes/scratch/2021_08_11_minigraph_cactus/CHM13-chrom-graphs/) chromosome vg graphs.